rahulbalwan/influenza-epidemic-modelling/README.md

 - `output/models/` model outputs
 - `docs/` assumptions, sources, and notes
 - `report/` report drafts or summaries
 - `app.R` The Shiny dashboard is planned but is not yet implemented.
-The current project stage focuses on data cleaning and exploratory analysis.
-- Note: The `output/` folder is not tracked in Git, as it contains generated results that can be reproduced by running the scripts.
+- Note: The `output/` folder is not tracked in Git.

 At current stage, the main scripts in use are:
 - scripts/00_setup.R